Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 ## MIKUJY - CircularIT

-*Demonstration of CircularIT by [Ivan Mariblanca Flinch](https://www.linkedin.com/in/ivanmariblancaflinch/) (MIKUJY)* *[MIKUJI](https://mikujy.com), formerly Canopé, based in Neuchatel, and closely linked to the Swiss association for responsible digital technology [ISIT-CH](https://isit-ch.org), of which Ivan is the head of the scientific committee.*
+*Demonstration of CircularIT by [Ivan Mariblanca Flinch](https://www.linkedin.com/in/ivanmariblancaflinch/) (MIKUJY)* *[MIKUJI](https://mikujy.com), formerly Canopé, based in Neuchatel, and closely linked to the Swiss association for sustainable IT[ISIT-CH](https://isit-ch.org), of which Ivan is the head of the scientific committee.*

 ![Demo Mikujy photo](/img/sitf-2024-demo-mikujy.png)